justinyuchi/Machine-Learning/PCA_on_Stock_Market/README.md

 ### The choice of PCA method depends on the specific task at hand:

-&nbsp;&nbsp;&nbsp;&nbsp;**Capturing Temporal Information:** Direct PCA on return series, Rolling Window PCA, or Dynamic PCA are more suitable.
+&nbsp;&nbsp;&nbsp;&nbsp;**Capturing Temporal Information:** Direct PCA on return series, Rolling Window PCA, or Dynamic PCA is more suitable.

 &nbsp;&nbsp;&nbsp;&nbsp;**Explaining Variability:** PCA on the covariance matrix or Multiway PCA can provide clearer insights into the underlying factors.